KieranLafferty/passifier/README.md

 ### Metadata and Layout

 First, supply a bunch of pass information and styling.
 This will become the file pass.json within the pass archive.
-More inforomation on pass.json and creating a layout can be found at [developers.apple.com](https://developer.apple.com/library/prerelease/ios/documentation/UserExperience/Reference/PassKit_Bundle/Chapters/Introduction.html).
+More information on pass.json and creating a layout can be found at [developers.apple.com](https://developer.apple.com/library/prerelease/ios/documentation/UserExperience/Reference/PassKit_Bundle/Chapters/Introduction.html).

 ```ruby